 The Opioid Partnership

-Founded in 2018, the Opioid Partnership is a coalition of organizations and individuals working to expand support for mothers and babies affected by the opioid crisis.
+The Opioid Partnership is a coalition of organizations and individuals working to expand support for mothers and babies who struggle with the immediate and long-term effects of opioid misuse and addiction.

-- Use of data to identify individuals that need support; improve understanding of short and long-term outcomes of prenatal opioid abuse; and identify interventions that have positive impact
+- Generation and use of data to identify individuals that need support; improve understanding of short and long-term outcomes of prenatal opioid abuse; and identify interventions that have a positive impact

 For More Information